 - Comments to the summary from other getAbstract users and maybe gain even more insights from the book.

 Since they’ve been around for a little over two decades, they also have one of the largest summary collections that anyone in the corporate world would love.
 They’re all business and management books.
-So if you like to impress your colleagues by sounding smart in every conversation, this app lets you do just that with just 10 minutes of your time.
+So if you like to impress your colleagues by sounding smart in every conversation, this app lets you do just that with just 10 minutes of your free time.

 You can download the app on your phone for free, but you’ll need an active subscription to use it.
 If you want to give it a try, they offer a three-day trial to access all of the app’s features.

 Put simply, a lot.

 My getAbstract review won’t focus much on how easy it is to use the app.
 It’s not your first time using a phone or computer, so you won’t get confused even on your first time.

 Instead, let’s focus on how you can maximize the app:

 Sometimes, I find summaries I want to consume, but I don’t feel like doing it right now.
 That’s why I found creating playlists to be super convenient.

 With the app, you can organize summaries by themes or in any way you want.
 So when you’re ready, you can just press on the playlist and start listening.

 If you dream of being an influencer but don’t like the attention, a personal channel on getAbstract is a fun way to do it.